Vision / Intent:

 KS3 Topic Overview and Assessment

-In Year 7, Dance, Drama and Music lessons are delivered once a week.
-This lesson structure is a great way for the students to be introduced to the expectations of the Performing Arts department and develop their knowledge of the arts.
+In Year 7 and 8, Dance, Drama and Music lessons are delivered once a week.
+This lesson structure is a great way for the students to be introduced to the expectations of the Performing Arts department and develop their knowledge of the arts over the two years.
 All lessons are tailored for the students, considering their interests and abilities and how best to engage the students in the curriculum.

 In Year 9, students opt for the discipline they wish to focus on and spend the year developing their craft in preparation for the BTEC course.
 The lessons are structured similar to the BTEC course, so students understand the demands of the work, this also allows students to develop their skills at a higher level and fully prepare them for the course in Year 10.